 Planning for the best case scenario

 As well as digging into your pension statements to see how much you’ve got saved, you’ll also have to consider how long your money will need to last.
-At the moment the State Pension age is 65, but it’s slowly increasing.
-By 2020 you’ll have to be 66 before you can claim the State Pension and by 2028 you’ll need to be 67.
+At the moment the State Pension age is 66, but it’s slowly increasing.
+By 2028 you’ll need to 67 you can claim the State Pension.

 It’s possible to withdraw a workplace or private pension around a decade earlier from the age of 55, although this is going up too and is expected to increase to 57 by 2028.
 In the not too distant future it looks likely that both State and personal pension ages will be based on average life expectancies.